leotulipan/ToolboxTonic/README.md

 We welcome contributions from the community!
 If you have a script, function, tool, PWA, or extension that you think would be a good fit for the Toolbox Tonic repository, please feel free to submit a pull request.

 When submitting a pull request, please make sure to include documentation and tests for your code.
-We also ask that you follow the [Code of Conduct](https://github.com/your-username/repo-name/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/your-username/repo-name/blob/main/CONTRIBUTING.md) outlined in this repository.

 License
 -------